Valid Heteroskedasticity Robust Testing: Appendix: Algorithms

 \section{Appendix: Algorithms}

 In this appendix, we discuss in more detail algorithms for determining (i) rejection probabilities, (ii) the size of a test based on one of the test statistics $T_{Het}$, $T_{uc}$, $\tilde{T}_{Het}$, or $\tilde{T}_{uc}$ together with a given candidate critical value, and (iii) size-controlling critical values.
-We discuss these algorithms under the Gaussianity assumption made in Section \ref{frame}, but recall from Section \ref {non-gaussianity} that the algorithms as given here can also be used to calculate \emph{null} rejection probabilities, size, and size-controlling critical values in the elliptically symmetric case \emph{without any changes} .
+We discuss these algorithms under the Gaussianity assumption made in Section \ref{frame}, but recall from Section \ref {non-gaussianity} that the algorithms as given here can also be used to calculate \emph{null} rejection probabilities, size, and size-controlling critical values in the elliptically symmetric case \emph{without any changes} ; similarly, the algorithms given here can also be used to calculate the size and size-controlling critical values in the semiparametric model discussed in (iv) of Section \ref{non-gaussianity} as they stand.
 Furthermore, we restrict ourselves to the heteroskedasticity model $ \mathfrak{C}_{Het}$; adapting the algorithms to subsets $\mathfrak{C}$ of $ \mathfrak{C}_{Het}$ is rather straightforward (basically one has to appropriately constrain the optimization routines involved, appropriately redefine some of the quantities like $C_{low}$, and refer to the size-control conditions pertinent to the given heteroskedasticity model $ \mathfrak{C}$).